arturoVT-242/demo-kafka/README.md

 ###Objectives

 This Lab has two parts, the goal is produce and consume messages using Apache Kafka and Spring Boot, we are going to integrate a controller layer in order to send the messages for a topic.

+Before proceeding ensure that you have access to an Apache Kafka Instance from your local machine.

+	example: telnet 35.153.235.161 9092;

 ###Part One: